MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-howto-manage-conversation-flow.md

             // Then, call ResumeAfterNewOrderDialog.
             await context.Forward(new NewOrderDialog(), this.ResumeAfterNewOrderDialog, message, CancellationToken.None);
         }
-        // User typed something else; for simplicity, ignore this input
-        // and wait for the next message. context.Wait(this.MessageReceivedAsync);
+        // User typed something else; for simplicity, ignore this input and wait for the next message. context.Wait(this.MessageReceivedAsync);
     }

     private async Task ResumeAfterNewOrderDialog(IDialogContext context, IAwaitable<string> result) {
         // Store the value that NewOrderDialog returned.
-        // (At this point, new order dialog has finished and returned some value to use
-        // within the root dialog.
-        var resultFromNewOrder = await result;
+        // (At this point, new order dialog has finished and returned some value to use within the root dialog.) var resultFromNewOrder = await result;

         await context.PostAsync($"New order dialog just told me this: {resultFromNewOrder}");